Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 1) He gave me a senario where he asked that if we want to calculate the electrical power consumption of a user then what will be the models,controlers and routes we will have to design 2)He asked me the to open the online shoping website and expalin the project in nutshell and describe how to use s3 service of it and in which format image file gets saved
 3 asked me that to name the modules that I have used in the project and also asked me about the git commands.
-1) He gave me a senario where he asked that if we want to calculate the electrical power consumption of a user then what will be the models,controlers and routes we will have to design 2)He asked me the to open the online shoping website and expalin the project in nutshell and describe how to use s3 service of it and in which format image file gets saved
-3 asked me that to name the modules that I have used in the project and also asked me about the git commands.

 They give a data of array of objects and said
  // 1.
 Find the number of Action movies